BatuhanYilmaz26/Movie-Recommender/README.md

 - The recommender system uses the K-Nearest Neighbors algorithm to recommend movies based on the user's preferences.
 - Retrieved the movie trailers for recommended movies dynamically, using [Youtube Data API v3](https://developers.google.com/youtube/v3).
 - Built the web app using [Streamlit](https://streamlit.io) and deployed it on [Heroku](https://www.heroku.com).
-- You can take a look at the [interactive demo](https://imdb5000-movie-recommender.herokuapp.com) to see how the recommender system works.

 ![](movie_recommender.gif)